-This course consists of introduction to financial environment such as firms, investors and markets and the fundamental concepts of finance including interest rates, understanding financial statements, cash flows and its analysis, the time value of money, the meaning and measurement of risk and return and working capital management.
-At the end of this course, students should be able to apply these fundamentals in the valuation of securities for bonds and stocks, determining cost of capital, and perform capital budgeting.
+This course consists of an introduction to the financial environment such as firms, investors, and markets and the fundamental concepts of finance including interest rates, understanding financial statements, cash flows and their analysis, the time value of money, the meaning and measurement of risk and return and working capital management.
+At the end of this course, students should be able to apply these fundamentals in the valuation of securities for bonds and stocks, determining the cost of capital, and performing capital budgeting.

-DDWP 2323 : Accounting Information System (Pre-requisite DDWP 1113 & DDWP 1313)
+DDWP 2323 : Accounting Information System

+(Pre-requisite DDWP 1113 & DDWP 1313)

-This course is designed to introduce students about environment in accounting information system (AIS).
-Students will be taught on threats and controls, reliable systems, computer fraud, system development in AIS.
-This course will focus on two cycles, revenue cycle and expenditure cycle as examples of AIS applications.
+This course is designed to introduce students to the environment in accounting information systems (AIS).
+Students will be taught about threats and controls, reliable systems, computer fraud, and system development in AIS.
+This course will focus on two cycles, the revenue cycle, and expenditure cycle as examples of AIS applications.
 At the end of the course, students should be able to apply AIS knowledge and skills using accounting software.